AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/getting-started.md

 >[!VIDEO](https://video.tv.adobe.com/v/37843?quality=12&learn=on)

+Please see [Getting started](../getting-started.md#adobe-cli) on how to configure the Adobe I/O CLI for Cloud Manager.

 To connect AEM with a commerce solution via Adobe I/O CLI, follow these steps:

 1. Get the Adobe I/O CLI with the Cloud Manager plugin